-Trail rules and regulations are posted at trail heads.
+Trail rules and regulations are posted at trail heads and at LPSNRD.org.
 The Lower Platte South NRD is committed to doing all we can to assure your trail experience is a safe and pleasant one.
 Please follow our Rules and Regulations as a courtesy to fellow trail users and report any misuse of trails to the Lower Platte South NRD.